beeware/toga/docs/reference/style/pack.rst

 **Initial value:** ``0``

-The amount of space to allocate outside the edge of the widget, in :ref:`CSS pixels
+The amount of space to allocate outside the edge of the box, in :ref:`CSS pixels
 <css-units>`.

 ``margin``